‘We Buy Ugly Houses®, Explained:’ 9 Things to Know About the House-Flipping Franchise

 • Inherited properties with which the seller may be unfamiliar

-6. It took sellers time to trust the simple process of a cash as-is sale
+8. It took sellers time to trust the simple process of a cash, as-is sale

-“You’ll buy my house — in any condition?
+“You’ll buy my house, in any condition?
 You aren’t going to list it?”
-In the early days of HomeVestors, sellers were skeptical that HomeVestors would provide an offer for their properties, which, in many cases, were falling apart.
+In the early days of HomeVestors, sellers were often skeptical that the company would make an offer on properties that were in disrepair.
+Franchisees had to build trust, showing homeowners that their deals were legitimate and that they wouldn’t need to make any repairs to receive payment.

 • The home’s current condition